|www.ethanwiner.com - since 1997|

 |Figure 1: This graph shows the low frequency response in a room about 16 by 11-1/2 by 8 feet high at two locations four inches apart.
 Even over such a small physical span the response changes substantially at many frequencies.|

 Conventional wisdom holds that the bass response in a room cannot change much over small distances because the wavelengths are very long.
-(A 40 Hz sound wave is more than 28 feet long.)
+(A 40 Hz sound wave is longer than 28 feet.)
 Yet you can see in Figure 1 above that the peak at 42 Hz varies by 3 dB for these two nearby locations, and there's still a 1 dB difference even as low as 27 Hz.
-The reason the frequency response changes so much even at low frequencies is because many reflections, each having different time and phase delays, combine in different amounts at each point in the room.
+The reason the frequency response changes so much even at low frequencies is because many reflections, each having different time and phase delays, combine in different amounts at every point in the room.
 In small rooms the reflections are strong because the reflecting boundaries are all nearby, so that further increases the contribution from each reflection.
 Also, nulls tend to occupy a relatively narrow physical space, which is why the nulls on either side of the 92 Hz marker have very different depths.
 Indeed, the null at 71 Hz in one location becomes a peak at the other.

 More recently I examined the same data over the entire audible range, and that graph is shown below in Figure 2.
 The two responses are so totally different you'd never guess this is even the same room and loudspeakers!